-Students who feel they have experienced discrimination may institute a complaint in accordance with the Rhode Island College Complaint Resolution Policy.
-Students are encouraged to first seek an informal resolution of their complaint by discussing the issue to the Dean of Students and/or the ADA Coordinator in the Office of Human Resources.
+Students who feel they have experienced discrimination may file a complaint in accordance with the Rhode Island College Complaint Resolution Policy.
+Students are encouraged to first seek an informal resolution of their complaint by discussing the issue with the Director of Institutional Equity or the Dean of Students.
 This informal procedure is intended to encourage communication between the parties involved, either directly or through an intermediary, in order to facilitate a mutual understanding of what may be different perspectives regarding the complained of action or behavior, and to find a solution.

-If the informal complaint resolution process does not result in a solution that is satisfactory to the student, the student may utilize the formal complaint procedure.
+If the informal complaint resolution process does not result in a solution that is satisfactory to the student, the student may file a formal complaint.
 (Please visit www.ric.edu/administration/complaintRes.php for more information.)